kiuwan/java-api-client/README.md

   - List applications from public account.
   - Get last analysis results from your application.
   - Get last analysis results from a public applicaion.
+  - Get last analysis results from with analysis code.
   - Get all defects from your application.
   - Get all defects from a public application.
   - Get files (with metric values and defects) from your application.